 What Is Vienna Known For?
 The Second Row

-There are so many amazing things in Vienna.
+If you ask a local Viennese what Vienna is famous for, you will get an even richer list of things.
 Here is the ‘second row’ of highlights that I think deserve a closer look, among many others.

 - Museumsquartier: This museum complex is one of the ten largest in Europe, and houses the world’s largest collection of Egon Schiele works.

 - Top Churches: Vienna is packed with churches but the most outstanding are Church St. Charles Borrmeo, University Church and the Otto Wagner Church.

 - Zentralfriedhof: Vienna’s Central Cemetery is probably the finest outdoor museum in Europe.